John Winthrop the Younger

-John Winthrop the Younger (February 12, 1606 – April 6, 1676) was an early governor of the Connecticut Colony, and he played a large role in the merger of several separate settlements into the unified colony.
+John Winthrop the Younger, FRS (February 12, 1606 – April 6, 1676), was an English-born physician, colonial administrator, and alchemist.
+He was an early governor of the Connecticut Colony who played a large role in the unification of numerous settlements and obtaining a royal charter for the unified colony.

-Early life
+Early life and education

-Winthrop was born in Groton, Suffolk, England on February 12, 1606, the son of John Winthrop, founding governor of the Massachusetts Bay Colony.
+Winthrop was born in Groton, Suffolk, England, on February 12, 1606, the son of John Winthrop, founding governor of the Massachusetts Bay Colony, by first wife Mary Forth.
 He was educated at the Bury St. Edmunds grammar school, King Edward VI School, and Trinity College, Dublin, and he studied law for a short time after 1624 at the Inner Temple, London.

-Career
+Early career

-Winthrop accompanied the ill-fated expedition of the Duke of Buckingham for the relief of the Protestants of La Rochelle in France, and then travelled in Italy and the Levant, returning to England in 1629.
-In 1631, he followed his father to Massachusetts Bay Colony and was one of the assistants of the Colony in 1635, 1640, and 1641 and from 1644 to 1649.
-He was the chief founder of Agawam (now Ipswich, Massachusetts) in 1633, then went to England in 1634.
-He returned in 1635 as governor of lands that had been granted to Lord Say and Sele and Lord Brooke, and he sent out a party to build a fort named Saybrook in their honor, located at the mouth of the Connecticut River.
-He then lived for a time in Massachusetts, where he devoted himself to the study of science and attempted to interest the settlers in the development of the colony's mineral resources.
+Winthrop finished his legal studies in 1627, then accompanied the ill-fated expedition of the Duke of Buckingham for the relief of the Protestants of La Rochelle in France.
+He then traveled to Italy, the Ottoman Empire, and the Netherlands, returning to England in 1629.
+In 1631, he followed his father to Massachusetts Bay Colony and was one of the assistants of the Colony between 1635 and 1649.
+He was one of the founders of Agawam (now Ipswich, Massachusetts) in 1633, then went to England in 1634.
+He returned in 1635 as governor of lands that had been granted to Lord Saye and Sele and Lord Brooke, and he sent out a party to build a fort named Saybrook in their honor at the mouth of the Connecticut River.
+He then lived for a time in Massachusetts, where he devoted himself to the study of alchemy and attempted to interest the settlers in the development of the colony's mineral resources.

 He was again in England in 1641–43, then returned to establish iron works at Lynn (Saugus Iron Works) and Braintree, Massachusetts.
 In 1645, he obtained title to lands in southeastern Connecticut and founded New London in 1646, where he settled in 1650.
 He built a grist mill in the town and was granted a monopoly on the trade for as long as he or his heirs maintained it.
 This was one of the first monopolies granted in New England.
-One of Winthrop's Indian servants was Robin Cassacinamon, who became an influential Pequot leader through Winthrop's patronage.
+One of Winthrop's servants was Robin Cassacinamon, who became an influential Pequot leader through Winthrop's patronage.

+Winthrop was also a physician, traveling around the Connecticut settlements serving up to 12 patients a day.
+His success as a physician prompted the New Haven Colony to invite him to move there, with the promise of a free house.
+Winthrop accepted this offer and moved to New Haven in 1655, largely because he was interested in developing ironworks there.